AI Product Photography Prompts

 When to use this prompt

-- Producing 40 SKU variants per quarter without a studio shoot.
+- Producing 40+ SKU variants per quarter without a studio shoot — one canvas template, reused per product.

-- Generating PDP photography for an Amazon or Shopify launch.
+- Generating PDP and listing photography for an Amazon, Shopify, or Walmart launch in a single pass.

-- Refreshing legacy product photography across new lifestyle scenes.
+- Refreshing legacy product photography across new lifestyle scenes (kitchen, vanity, gym, desk) without re-compositing.

-- Creating brand-color hero placements for a campaign without compositing time.
+- Creating brand-color hero placements for a paid-social campaign without manual masking and compositing time.

 Required inputs

-- A clean product reference still — ideally background-removed and high-resolution.
+- A clean product reference still — ideally background-removed and the highest resolution you have.
+Soft inputs become soft outputs.

-- A brand-color script (hex codes or a color reference image) wired as a separate anchor.
+- A brand-color script (hex codes or a color reference image) wired as a separate anchor so the palette never drifts across SKUs.

-- Scene reference image when working on lifestyle treatments (counter, vanity, gym, kitchen).
+- A scene reference image when working on lifestyle treatments (counter, vanity, gym floor, work desk).

-- Optional: typography or label-detail closeup if your packaging has fine type that must stay legible.
+- Optional: a typography or label-detail closeup if your packaging has fine type that must stay legible after generation.

 Prompt recipes